Efficient Extensional Binary Tries: Benchmarks

 The Node01 implementation stands halfway between the Original and the Canonical implementations in terms of OCaml execution times and memory consumption.
 Coq execution times show no improvement compared with the Original implementation.
 Combined with the lack of extensionality, these results show that Node01 is not an interesting alternative to Canonical.

 The Sigma implementation performs exactly like the Original implementation after extraction to OCaml.
 This is unsurprising: the subset type is erased during extraction, resulting in very similar OCaml code for the Sigma and Original implementations.
-As expected, execution inside Coq is slowed down by the construction and propagation of proof terms for the well-formedness invariant: noticeably so (3\% to 45\% depending on the Coq evaluation mechanism used) for the Sparse and Dense tests, but dramatically so (a 6-times increase) for the Repeated test.
+As expected, execution inside Coq is slowed down by the construction and propagation of proof terms for the well-formedness invariant: modestly so (5\% to 37\% depending on the Coq evaluation mechanism used) for the Sparse and Dense tests, but dramatically so (a 5-times increase) for the Repeated test.

-The GADT implementation avoids the dramatic degradations of the Sigma implementation, but runs 13\% to 45\% slower than the Original implementation, both within Coq and after extraction to OCaml.
-The extra arguments to the "Node" constructor increase memory usage by 17\% and allocations by about 50\%.
+The GADT implementation avoids the dramatic degradations of the Sigma implementation, but runs 17\% to 100\% slower than the Original implementation, both within Coq and after extraction to OCaml.
+The extra arguments to the \lst{Node} constructor increase memory usage by 50\%.

+The Patricia implementation is quite efficient on sparse maps, beating all the other implementations after extraction to OCaml, and second only to the Canonical implementation for evaluation within Coq.
+On dense maps, performance is worse than the Original and Canonical implementations, owing to more complex algorithms, such as the need to compute the common prefix between two lists of bits represented as positive integers.

-The AVL implementation performs poorly compared to the binary trie implementations: between 3 and 40 times slower than the Original implementation.
-AVL is a generic implementation of maps that, unlike the binary trie implementations, does not take advantage of the specific structure of keys as positive numbers.
-Instead, the AVL implementation spends much time in rebalancing and in comparing positive keys, a comparison that is quite slow since positive numbers are isomorphic to lists of bits.
+The AVL and Red-Black implementations perform poorly compared to the binary trie implementations: between 3 and 114 times slower than the Original implementation.
+These are generic implementations of maps that, unlike the binary trie implementations, do not take advantage of the specific structure of keys as positive numbers.
+Instead, these implementations spends much time in rebalancing and in comparing positive keys, a comparison that is quite slow since positive numbers are isomorphic to lists of bits.
+The Red-Black implementation is always more efficient than the AVL implementation, by a factor of up to~4.